-Blockchain-based digital government can protect data, streamline processes, and reduce fraud, waste, and abuse while elevating trust and accountability.
+Blockchain-based solutions in the public sector can protect sensitive data, streamline processes, and reduce fraud, waste, and abuse while elevating trust and accountability.
 Public institutions are responsible for a vast number of trust-related functions and services, which makes blockchain a practical tool for government.
-Indeed, governments across all continents except Antarctica have taken note of this fact and are examining how they may be able to leverage blockchain technology in their services.
+Indeed, governments all across the world have taken note of this fact and are examining how they may be able to leverage blockchain technology in their services.

-Benefits of Blockchain in Public Sector
+Benefits of Blockchain in the Public Sector

-The public sector is suffering from several shortcomings.
+How many times has your work in the government sector been delayed?
+You must have that why this even happens.
+Well, the public sector is suffering from several shortcomings.
 Blockchain can benefit the telecom industry in overcoming these shortcomings.
 Some of the most notable benefits are:

 - Gaining Lost Trust of the Citizens

 OECD research found that only 45% of citizens trusted their government in 2019, and the recent covid pandemic has most likely contributed further to this decline.
-It’s clearly visible that the trust of citizens in their respective governments is deteriorating more than ever.
+It’s visible that the trust of citizens in their respective governments is decreasing more than ever.

 - Cost Reduction and Increased Efficiency

 Blockchain with the aid of smart contracts can reduce cost and increase efficiency by streamlining the current operational model used by government institutions.
 Smart contracts can help government organizations to automate their processes.
-As a result, the processes which previously used to take too much time and were prone to error will now be completed in an instant.
+As a result, the processes which previously used to take too much time and were prone to the error will now be completed in an instant.